chettriyuvraj/ez-ssg/README.md

 _ez-ssg_ is opinionated on how you need to structure your content directory.

-Simply run the following command to give you a markdown folder organized in the following manner:
+Simply run the following command to give you a markdown folder organized in the correct manner:

 ```
 ez-ssg init